dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 This document gives a high level overview of how Dockstore uses GitHub apps.
-For extra details on configuring and using the Dockstore GitHub App with workflows or services, please see either :doc:`Getting Started with Workflow <./dockstore-workflows>` or :doc:`Getting Started with Services <./getting-started-with-services>`.
+For extra details on configuring and using the Dockstore GitHub App with workflows or services, please see either :ref:`Registration With GitHub Apps <Registration With GitHub Apps>` or :doc:`Getting Started with Services </getting-started/getting-started-with-services>`.

 With the Dockstore GitHub App installed, authors do not need to manually refresh their workflows/services on Dockstore to get the latest changes from GitHub.
 Dockstore will